locnnil/workshop/docs/how-to/moving-projects.rst

 |project_markup| handles the project's move seamlessly
-so the workshop here stays operational like you would expect it to;
+so the workshop here remains as you would expect;
-there are no loose ends to pick, no paths to update in your definition file.
+there are no loose ends to pick up, no paths to update in your definition file.

+However,
-However, mind that |project_markup| ensures only the workshop's safe transition, so it's up to you to update the path in your project's metadata that are not specific to |project_markup|.
+this only ensures the safe transition of the workshop itself, so it's up to you to update any paths external to |project_markup|
+that point to the project's previous location.

 Copying a project
 -----------------

 Now let's copy the project directory.
-Again, start with the directory where the workshop resides:
+Again, start with the workshop's location:

 .. code-block:: console